 Rainbow was granted a mining licence in March 2015 and is valid for 25 years, and is renewable thereafter.
 Rainbow has a 90% interest in the Gakara Project with a non-dilutable 10% owned by the State.

 Historical mining at the site demonstrates the consistency of the grade and mineralisation of the concentrate whilst also providing significant detail and validation of the vein/stockwork rare earth mineralisation system.

 In September 2016, the Company commissioned MSA Group to prepare an independent Competent Person’s Report on the Gakara Project.
-To see the full Competent Person’s Report, click here
+To see the full Competent Person’s Report, click here (from page 146).

 The Gakara Project is considered by MSA Group to be an Exploration Target, as defined in the JORC Code.

 MSA Group has calculated an Exploration Target of between 20,000 and 80,000 tonnes of mineralised material grading 47-67% total REO.
 The potential tonnage and grade is conceptual in nature as there is insufficient exploration data to define a Mineral Resource and it is uncertain if future exploration will result in the Exploration Target being reported as a Mineral Resource.
 MSA Group notes that there is scope for further exploration in the Gakara Project area which may result in additional potential being identified.

 In September 2017, Rainbow commenced ore extraction at the Gasagwe site and in December 2017, announced inaugural production and sales of its mineral concentrate.
 High grade rare earths mineral concentrate is now successfully exported from Burundi, via road to Port of Mombasa in Kenya, where it is shipped to end customers secured by thyssenkrupp Raw Materials under the existing distribution and offtake agreement for up to 10,000tpa of rare earth concentrate material.